eStation2/climatestation/README.md

 6. Create and fill the database

-    Running the postgres service will automatically create the estationdb database and estation user, if they not already exist.
+    Running the postgres service will automatically create the estationdb database and estation user, if they don't already exist.
     The structure and the data of the database on the other hand, are not (yet) automatically created.

     To do so, you will have to enter the postgres service and run three sql scripts as follows: